MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

 This Repository includes Python scripts that enables operation of the In-Situ imaging system.
 Run the script GUI_Control.py on Raspberry Pi to operate the system through an interface.
 Some packages require Linux operating system and will NOT run on Windows or Mac OS

-For information on specfic system components please go to: DOI: 10.5281/zenodo.13918877 For additional questions and scripts for data processing of images please contact: martinreinhard@bio.au.dk
+For information on specfic system components please go to: DOI:10.5281/zenodo.13918877 For additional questions and scripts for data processing of images please contact: martinreinhard@bio.au.dk

 Please refer to the paper ... for further information regarding the in-situ imaging system for planar optodes in soils.